Dev Anand: Death

-Dev Anand died in his room at The Washington Mayfair Hotel in London at the age of 88 on 3 December 2011 of a cardiac arrest.
+Anand died in his room at The Washington Mayfair Hotel in London at age of 88 on 3 December 2011 of a cardiac arrest.
 His death came just two months after the release of his last film Chargesheet, which he directed and produced.
 Anand was reportedly in London for a medical checkup at the time of his death.
 On 10 December, his funeral service was held at a small chapel in London after which his coffin was taken to the Putney Vale Crematorium in southwest London.
 His ashes were returned to India for immersion burial in the Godavari River.